ayenzky/webriq-cms/README.md

 Docs on file formats, internal APIs etc...

-This is obviously still early days for Netlify CMS, there's a long list of features and improvements on the roadmap.
+This is obviously still early days for WebriQ CMS, there's a long list of features and improvements on the roadmap.